The complete guide for eCommerce

 Is first-party data the same as third-party data?

-No. First-party is collected by your brand on your own infrastructure.
-Third-party is aggregated or inferred by an intermediary you do not own (data brokers, ad networks, look-alike models) and licensed back to you.
+No. First-party data is collected by your brand on your own infrastructure.
+Third-party data is aggregated or inferred by an intermediary you don't own (data brokers, ad networks, look-alike models) and licensed back to you.
 Third-party data is degrading rapidly as cookies are deprecated and privacy regulation tightens; first-party data is the durable replacement.

 Why does first-party data matter in 2026?